 Some areas of World Bank engagement in FYR Macedonia include:

-Another project from the Human Development Sector is the Skills Development and Innovation Support Project ($24 million), whose objective is to improve higher education resource allocation transparency, as well as promote accountability, enhance the relevance of secondary technical vocational education, and support innovation capacity in FYR Macedonia is being implemented since 2014.
+The Skills Development and Innovation Support Project ($24 million), whose objective is to improve higher education resource allocation transparency, as well as promote accountability, enhance the relevance of secondary technical vocational education, and support innovation capacity in FYR Macedonia is being implemented since 2014.

 Transport: .Investments in transport infrastructure are crucial for FYR Macedonia’s competitiveness and growth The landlocked country needs investment in transport infrastructure to ensure connection to regional markets, and to become a more attractive destination for investors.
 Better roads are also crucial for local competitiveness and development of tourism.”
 Since its independence, the main challenges facing the government have been to reduce the economic distance to markets and costs of transportation arising from the poor condition of the transport network and lessen delays at key border crossing points.
 The World Bank Group is helping FYR Macedonia address these challenges by focusing on improvements of road and rail facilities and simplify the movement of traffic through key border crossings.
 Part of these efforts have been through the Regional and Local Roads Program Support Project, which has helped rehabilitate and upgrade 284km of regional roads and over 400 km of local roads, including rehabilitation of landslide –prone sections of selected roads, , improve design of future roads to be more resilient to the expected impacts of climate change, and boost road safety throughout the country.